DCC-EX/dcc-ex.github.io/docs/automation/EX-RAIL-intro.rst

 A TURNOUT sends DCC signals to a decoder attached to the track, a PIN_TURNOUT sends a "throw" or "close" (5V or 0V signal) to a pin on the Arduino, and a SERVO_TURNOUT sends an I2C serial command to a servo board connected to your servos.

-See the :doc:`Reference <EX-RAIL-summary>` page for TURNOUT, PIN_TURNOUT and SERVO_TURNOUT definitions.
+See the :doc:`/automation/EX-RAIL-summary` page for TURNOUT, PIN_TURNOUT and SERVO_TURNOUT definitions.

 Defining Signals